rupamr01/rupamr01/README.md

 ✨━━━━━━━━━━━━━━━━━━━━✨

-## 🧭 About Me
+## 👨‍💻 About Me

-I’m a **BCA first-year student** focused on mastering **fundamentals before trends**.
+I’m a **BCA first-year student** who is still learning and exploring programming.

-I believe real engineers are built slowly —
-through logic, patience, and understanding how systems work beneath the surface.

-From **C-level thinking** to **databases and automation**, my goal is simple:

-> Build skills that still matter 10 years from now.

-No shortcuts.
-No fake confidence.
-Only depth.
+Right now, my main focus is to understand **how things actually work**, not just make code run somehow.

+I like learning slowly, breaking programs, fixing them again, and then trying to write cleaner code the next time.

+I’m not in a hurry — I want my basics to be strong first.

 ✨━━━━━━━━━━━━━━━━━━━━✨

-## 🛠 Tech Stack & Tools
+## 🛠 Languages & Tools

 <p align="center">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" width="45"/>